Abies pinsapo

-Abies pinsapo, the Spanish fir, is a species of tree in the family Pinaceae, native to southern Spain and northern Morocco.
+Abies pinsapo, Spanish fir, is a species of tree in the family Pinaceae, native to southern Spain and northern Morocco.
 Related to other species of Mediterranean firs, it appears at altitudes of 900–1800 m in the Sierra de Grazalema in the Province of Cádiz and the Sierra de las Nieves and Sierra Bermeja, both near Ronda in the province of Málaga.
 In Morocco, it is limited to the Rif Mountains at altitudes of 1400–2100 m on Jebel Tissouka and Jebel Tazaot.
+The scientific name pinsapo is from the Spanish vernacular name for the species.